ozzyDev27/ozzyDev27/README.md

 (Except for when I steal [my friend](https://github.com/Ultra-bob)'s code)
 I don't code in a specific area, I just do what seems fun.
 This includes web design, data analysis, AI, game design, and much more!
-I mostly use Python, but I know a bit of HTML and CSS, and am learning to
+I mostly use Python, but I play around and know a few other languages.
-be better at markdown.
 I also am pretty decent at scratch lol :D
 ## Accounts!
 Discord: [ozzy#9112](discordapp.com/users/602837327185707029)
 Email: businessozzy27@gmail.com